General Psychology CU Boulder OReilly

 - Sunday or Monday: read textbook, take quiz.
 Quiz always due latest Tues at 12pm noon (1/2 hr before class).

-- Tues or Weds: submit clicker question-of-the-day (QOTD) on D2L.
-Due by 9pm Weds -- shown in schedule as Thurs but it is due the day before so we can use the submissions to drive discussion!
+- Tues or Weds: submit clicker question-of-the-day (QOTD) on Canvas.
+Due by Weds 9pm (it is shown in schedule as Thurs but it is due the day before so we can use the submissions to drive discussion!

-Updated slides are indicated by Up: -- if it doesn't have that, then they are last year's slides -- will likely be updated considerably.
+Updated slides are indicated by Up: -- if it doesn't have that, then they are last year's slides -- will likely be updated slightly.

 |Date||Chapter in Book, Topic||Due||Lecture Slides|